petter-holmberg/cpp-ref/classes.md

 Copy constructors and copy assignment operators should not implement copying in terms of one of the other.
 Instead, put common functionality in a third function that both call.
 [Meyers05](#Meyers05) §12

+When writing a copy constructor, be careful to copy every element that needs to be copied (beware of default initializers).
+Copy operations should provide equivalence and independence.
+[Stroustrup13](#Stroustrup13) §17.5.1

 If you write the copy constructor, and allocate or duplicate some resource in it, you should also write a destructor that releases it.
 [Sutter05](#Sutter05) §52

 In C++11, default generation of the copy constructor if a user-declared copy assignment operator or destructor is provided has been deprecated, so declare one (using either `default` or custom implementation) to make it future-proof.
 [Meyers14](#Meyers14) §17